 After he managed to get the crazy man off his property, Priscus went to the living room.
 He threw some Floo powder into the flames and stuck his head in.

 "Cornelius Fudge at his office."

-Cornelius Fudge was reading the Daily Prophet, having just arrived at his office when the hearth flamed up.
+Cornelius Fudge was reading the Daily Prophet, having just arrived at his office when the fireplace came to life.
 He lowered the paper and when he saw who it was he jumped up.

 "I wish to file a complaint and didn't know whom to turn to."

 "Yes, against Albus Dumbledore.
 I should have filed one long ago."

 "Yes, several times.
 Last time was a few minutes ago; I forced them away," Priscus said.
 "Who should I turn to?"

 "I can personally file that complaint for you, Mr Metus," the Minister said.
 "Is Lucius with you?"

 "Then go to him, and don't worry.
 The complaint will be filed within the hour."